 If you are late to an appointment, it puts providers behind schedule for those who are on time.
 Therefore, in consideration of other patients, if you are 15 minutes late we may ask you to reschedule your appointment.

 Types of Appointments

 A preventative exam is a yearly, prevention-focused appointment.
 The purpose of this appointment is to help prevent illness and detect health concerns early.
 This does NOT include addressing current or new problems, chronic conditions, procedures or injections, new problems identified by the provider, or medication management.

 Annual Wellness Visit (Medicare Patients Only)

-Regular Medicare does NOT cover the typical physical.
-Instead Medicare provides for and covers an Annual Wellness visit for their members which is essentially only a questionnaire – a conversation between the patient and provider.
+Regular Medicare does NOT cover a Preventive Exam.
+Instead Medicare provides for and covers an Annual Wellness visit for their members which is essentially a questionnaire – a conversation between the patient and provider.

 An office visit is problem-focused appointment used to address new or existing health problems or symptoms.
 In this appointment, your provider may order tests, prescribe medication, refer you to a specialist, or provide advice and education.